 Our students live in a cultural context that is increasingly inhospitable to Christian faith and practice, particularly in the arena of secular higher education.
 With the challenges of modern culture in mind, Smith Prep has designed a series of elective courses to prepare students to live in the public sphere with intellectual and moral integrity.

-These semester-long, half-credit courses will be taught by teachers with graduate training and advanced degrees in the relevant fields.
+These semester-long, full-credit courses will be taught by teachers with graduate training and advanced degrees in the relevant fields.

 Christ and Culture

 Culture is the backdrop against which we seek to live faithfully and expand God’s kingdom.
 This course examines the intellectual, political, economic, and technological roots of modern culture and the particular challenges modern culture poses to the life of the believer and the work of the Church.

 Foundations of Western Civilization

 Western civilization is grounded in the traditions of Greek and Roman cultures.
 This course explores the intellectual, cultural, and political roots of Western civilization through an in-depth and lively exploration of Greek and Roman history.